Breast biopsy

 "The Clinic has a state-of-the-art digital mammograph that performs a three-dimensional study of the breast, allowing for greater diagnostic accuracy".

-DR. LUIS PINA INSAUSTI
+DR. LUIS PINA INSAUSTI RADIOLOGIST.
+BREAST PATHOLOGY AREA

 What is a breast biopsy?

-Breast biopsy is performed when cytology is not sufficient to characterize the alteration and a larger sample of tissue is needed for analysis.
+Breast biopsy is performed when cytology is not sufficient to characterise the alteration and a larger sample of tissue is needed for analysis.
 The sample will be fixed, stained and cut for the pathologist to study.

-Guided Biopsy
+Guided biopsy

-When is a breast biopsy indicated?
+When is breast biopsy indicated?

 Most of the lesions detected (70%) are benign, but may be indistinguishable from breast cancer with imaging techniques alone.
-Therefore, it is justified to perform a biopsy and clarify definitively the nature of the lesion.

-How is a breast biopsy performed?
+How is breast biopsy performed?

-Performing the breast biopsy
+Performance of breast biopsy

 Breast microbiopsy techniques